HumanCellAtlas/dcp-community/rfcs/0000-zendesk-triage-sop.md

 > 1 point person per box (4-5 people) - this should be at least 25% of
 > their time, and there should be a backup person for each box

-  - > *What aspects of the design do you expect to clarify further
-    > through the RFC review
-    process?*

-  - ## *What aspects of the design do you expect to clarify later during iterative development of this RFC?*

 ### **Drawbacks and Limitations \[optional\]**